avast/rabbitmq-scala-client/README.md

 free to use its value for your own logging or whatever.
 You can even set it to your own value - just bear in mind that you might affect the
 PMH's functionality (of course, that might be your intention).

+While the republishing is meant to not let the other messages starve (it puts the message to the _start_ of the queue, meaning it'll be the last message to be processed at the moment), it may still happen that its retry is immediate - in other words, during the periods with a low traffic, it behaves very similarly to `Retry`.
+To prevent this, there is a support (since 9.2.0) for republish delaying - meaning the republishing is in-memory delayed before applying.
+Since it happens in the client itself and not in your application, the consumer timeout is not involved at that point.
+However, it's important to note that if there are too many messages being republished and delayed, it might theoretically stop the consuming absolutely!
+This is due to the `prefetchCount` configuration value - the server just won't give the consumer any more messages.
+While this behavior might be desired (it may be considered as a way of self-throttling for the consumer), it doesn't have to be, and you should setup your consumer and republishing delay properly.
+There is a _gauge_ in metrics showing how many messages is currently being delayed.

 It can happen that you know that you have PMH configured, and you need to republish the message and "not count the attempt" (the typical scenario is that the message processing has failed and it's not fault of your app but of some 3rd party system which you count on to be recovered later).
 There exists the new `countAsPoisoned` parameter now (defaults to `true`) determining whether the PMH (if configured) should count the attempt or not.
 This is an easy and clean way how to influence the PMH behavior.

+On the other hand, you may want to use `DirectlyPoison` result (since 9.3.0) in cases you know there's no chance the retry will succeed ( e.g. message is not parseable) but still you want to keep the message (move it to the poisoned queue if configured; that is the difference between `DirectlyPoison` and `Retry` where the message would be thrown away completely).

 #### Dead-queue poisoned message handler